Here are the top five reasons to choose MySQL HeatWave on Oracle Cloud Infrastructure (OCI) over Amazon Redshift.

 ---|---|

-Benchmarks also demonstrate that, on average, HeatWave AutoML is 1% of the cost of Amazon Redshift ML.
+Benchmarks also demonstrate that, on average, HeatWave AutoML produces more accurate results than Amazon Redshift ML, trains models 25X faster, and is 1% of the cost.

-Amazon Web Services notes that while it doesn’t charge an additional fee for Aurora zero-ETL integration with Redshift, “you pay for existing Amazon Aurora and Amazon Redshift resources used to create and process the change data created as part of a zero-ETL integration.
-These resources may include additional I/O and storage used by enabling change data capture, Snapshot export costs for the initial data export to seed your Amazon Redshift databases, additional Amazon Redshift storage for storing replicated data, and cross-AZ data transfer costs for moving data from source to target.”
+Amazon Web Services notes that while it doesn’t charge an additional fee for Aurora zero-ETL integration with Redshift, “you pay for existing Aurora and Amazon Redshift resources used to create and process the change data created as part of a zero-ETL integration.
+These resources could include:

 Capability and evidence |